 Many questioned the Queen’s choice of companion.
 His father was sentenced to death for abandoning his post and later exiled.
 His mother was committed to an insane asylum for schizophrenia when Philip was eight.
 His own sisters were banned from the wedding because they had married German men with apparent Nazi affiliations.
 These combined factors made the people of England uneasy about Philip and made politicians wary of public backlash.

-While not an easy role, husband to the Queen often pulled the light away from Prince Philip.
+While not an easy role, Prince Phillip sometimes pulled the light away from his royal spouse.
 At first, Philip was not even permitted to give his children his surname, but Queen Elizabeth later made a concession for his difficult position and decreed that their heirs would inherit Phillip’s surname, Mountbatten-Windsor.

 Queen Elizabeth and Prince Phillip have four children: Prince Charles, Princess Anne, Prince Andrew and Prince Edward.
 Phillip was well-known as a caring father and protector.